-Update: Red Spring Boardwalk is closed for structural repairs that should last until mid-2018.
+Update: Red Spring Boardwalk is closed for structural repairs that should last until mid to late-2018.
+More information.

 Red Spring Picnic Area has shade pavilions, barbecue grills, and a dozen picnic tables.
 Walk south through the picnic area to a wooden boardwalk.
 A panel in front of the boardwalk puts Red Spring in context: